ozyurtf/cpu-scheduler/README.md

 Lock contention depends on

-1) the frequency of attempts to acquire the lock      *(as the number of attempts to acquire the lock increases, the probability of lock contention increases)*
+1) The frequency of attempts to acquire the lock      *(as the number of attempts to acquire the lock increases, the probability of lock contention increases)*
-2) the amount of time a process/thread holds the lock *(if a process hold the lock very short time, the probability of lock contention decreases)*
+2) The amount of time a process/thread holds the lock *(if a process hold the lock very short time, the probability of lock contention decreases)*
-3) number of processes/threads that acquired the lock *(as the number of processes that want to acquire the lock increases, the probability of lock contention increases)*
+3) The number of processes/threads that acquired the lock *(as the number of processes that want to acquire the lock increases, the probability of lock contention increases)*

 **If** the **lock contention** is **low**, this means that the **length of time a process/thread spends to wait for the lock variable to be available is low**.
-In other words, **processes/threads don't wait too much** and in that kind of scenario, **TSL might be a solution** because in TSL, we just check if the lock is available or not.
-If it is available, it is locked and the process enters its critical region.
-If it is not, the process waits until the lock variable becomes available.
+In other words, **processes/threads don't wait too much** and in that kind of scenario, **TSL might be a solution** because in TSL, **we just check if the lock is available or not**.
+If it is available, **it is locked and the process enters its critical region.** If it is not, **the process waits until the lock variable becomes available.**

-Until now, we used lock variable to ensure that only one process can occupy the critical region at a time.
+Until now, **we used the lock variable to ensure that only one process can occupy the critical region at a time**.
 We can do this with methods other than a simple lock variable as well.

 Let's explain this in a new problem that is called **producer-consumer problem**.